Amazon Slammed for Destroying As-New and Returned Goods - Slashdot

 You're a liar.
 "The Germans" certainly did "get so incensed".
 They sent people to prison over it.

-Something similar happened to me (Score:4, Insightful)
+Something similar happened to me (Score:5, Insightful)

 I ordered an external battery pack for a UPS from Amazon several months back.
 When it arrived and I unpacked it, the case was visibly bulging on the top.
 Not wanting to risk plugging it in, I contacted Amazon for a return.
 Instead, they refunded my money on the spot and told me to take it to the nearest recycling center.